vosechu/vosechu.github.io/exercises/week3.md

   * How do you get the values that were submitted to a Rack app?

 #### Stage 2 (application/analyzing)
-* Get rack running with rackup (on a port other than 4567), create a hello world
+* Create a file reader Rack application
+  * Start with a Hello World app that just responds with text.
+  * Place an index.html in the same folder.
+Using `File.read` pull in the data in the index.html and assign it to a variable.
+  * If `File.read` worked and your variable is full of data, return a 200 response with the html as the third argument.
+Otherwise return a 404 response.
+  * Once you have it reading and responding with a file, use `Rack::Request#path` to find a file on your system.
+    * Try using `puts File.dirname(__FILE__) + request.path`.
+When you next refresh your browser check the terminal to see what is printed out.
+    * If `path` returns '/', make it look for an index.html.
+    * If `path` returns something that ends in .html, use that as the path for `File.read`.
+  * Now that you have a Rack app that responds with a file, you've basically made the Internet!
+Congratulations!
+* POSTing and GETing
-* Create a form and submit the values, via POST, to your running rack application
+  * Create a Rack app that prints the values from Rack::Request#params.
-* Make your rack application print out the values you submitted from the form (using RackRequest)
-* Try to read through the code in TryStatic, what is it doing?
-What parts have you never seen before?
-* Try running Rack with an app server other than Webrick.
-Thin and Mongrel are popular choices.
+  * In your browser, add '?chunky=bacon&pcs=rocks' to your url.
+This is a GET request.
+  * From your terminal use curl to create a POST request.
+Or create a form with method="POST" and submit it.

 #### Boss Fight (evaluation/creation)
 * Use the RackTidy middleware to tidy up your HTML markup after it’s created.
 Document how you installed this module and any configuration options you needed to run it.
 * Find 3 other Rack Middlewares that are interesting and tell us about them during the reflection time.
+* Try to read through the code in TryStatic, what is it doing?
+Make a comment between each line with what you think is happening and share with your partner.
+* Try running Rack with an app server other than Webrick.
+Thin and Mongrel are popular choices.

 ## Day 13 &mdash; 2/20/2013
 ### Topics